-- (a) Between the Restraining Lines.
-Prior to the ball being legally touched, a kicking team player may not block or use his hands or arms against an opponent between the restraining lines, except to push or pull aside a receiver who is actively attempting to obstruct his attempt to proceed downfield. - After the ball is legally touched, a kicking team player may legally block an opponent, and he may use his hands and arms to push or pull an opponent out of the way in a personal attempt to recover the ball. - (b) At or Beyond Receiver's Restraining Line (Team B).
-Until the ball is legally touched or touches the ground, a kicking team player may not block or use his hands or arms against an opponent in the area that is at or five yards beyond the receiving team's (Team B) restraining line, except to push or pull aside a receiver who is actively attempting to obstruct his attempt to proceed downfield.
-After the ball is legally touched or touches the ground, a kicking team player may legally block an opponent, and he may use his hand and arms to push or pull an opponent out of the way in a personal attempt to recover the ball.
+- (a) Between the Restraining Lines (10 Yards).
+Until the ball is legally touched, a kicking team player may not block or use his hands or arms against an opponent between the restraining lines, except to push or pull aside a receiver who is actively attempting to obstruct his attempt to proceed downfield.
+After the ball is legally touched, a kicking team player may legally block an opponent, and he may use his hands and arms to push or pull an opponent out of the way in a personal attempt to recover the ball. - (b) At or Five Yards Beyond Receiver's Restraining Line (Next Five Yards).
+Until the ball is legally touched or touches the ground, a kicking team player may not block or use his hands or arms against an opponent in the area that is at or no more than five yards beyond the receiving team's restraining line, except to push or pull aside a receiver who is actively attempting to obstruct his attempt to proceed downfield.
+After the ball is legally touched or touches the ground, a kicking team opponent anywhere, and he may use his hands and arms to push or pull an opponent out of the way in a personal attempt to recover the ball. - (c) More than 15 Yards Beyond Kicker's Restraining Line.
+The kicking team may legally block more than 15 yards beyond its restraining line.